Patient education: Small cell lung cancer treatment (Beyond the Basics)

 Other possible side effects of chemotherapy include fatigue, hair loss, nausea, vomiting, numbness or pain in the fingers and toes, hearing loss, diarrhea, mouth sores, decreased appetite, changes in taste, and impairment of kidney function.

-Radiation therapy (RT) is usually recommended during chemotherapy for people with limited-stage small cell lung cancer.
-Radiation therapy involves the use of high energy x-rays focused on the specific sites of disease to kill cancer cells.
+Radiation therapy is usually recommended during chemotherapy for people with limited-stage small cell lung cancer.
+Radiation therapy involves the use of high-energy x-rays focused on the specific sites of disease to kill cancer cells.
 The x-rays are delivered from a machine (called a linear accelerator) that is outside of the patient’s body, and individual treatments are brief (typically 10 to 15 minutes) and not painful.

 The damaging effect of radiation is cumulative (additive), and a certain amount of radiation must be delivered before the cancer cells are so damaged that they die.
-To accomplish this, small radiation doses are administered daily, five days per week, for five to seven weeks.
-Sometimes, for patients with limited-stage disease, radiation is delivered twice daily, five days per week, for three weeks.
+Radiation treatments are often given twice a day for three weeks; in some cases, they are given once daily (at a higher dose) instead.
 Radiation is administered to the areas of the body that are affected by the cancer.
 Thus, in contrast to chemotherapy, which is a systemic or body-wide treatment, radiation is a local treatment, and side effects are generally limited to the area undergoing radiation.

 Chest radiation — Studies of patients with limited-stage small cell lung cancer have shown that radiation to the chest can decrease the chance of the cancer re-growing in the chest (a recurrence) after initial treatment.
 Furthermore, the use of radiation improves the likelihood of being cured of the cancer.